bmaso/osm-games/content/osm-specs-in-smtlib2.md

     `smtlib2` parameterized types are _not_ as useful as you would think, because they often imply recursive graphs and recursive functions.
 Think cons lists, finger tries, etc. SMT solvers abhor recursion, because they avoid exploring repetative loops when solving systems of equations.
-This is a fairly constraining restriction especially for programmers with a functional mindset, who instinctually reach for for tool like this first.
+This is a fairly constraining restriction especially for programmers with a functional mindset, who instinctually reach for a tool like this first.
 They will need to learn new representational skills and use alternative constructs to represent domain values and validation rules.

     SMT solvers have internal special cases for a few common recursive datatypes, such as `List` and `Set`.
 These are known as
     _theories_, and is beyond the scope of this explanation.

-    The game OSM examples in this repository avoid recursive structures altogether, both custom ones and those provided natively in theories.
+    The OSM examples in this repository avoid recursive structures altogether, both custom ones and those provided natively in theories.
-    I find the solvers have very unpredictable results with them: often assertions you would think are simple turn out to confound solvers, and other assertions you would think are way too complex get solved easily.
+    I find the solvers have very unpredictable results with even recursive type built-in to solvers, such as `List`, or `Set`;
+    often assertions you would think are simple turn out to confound solvers, and other assertions you would think are way too complex get solved easily.

     There are a cases where parameterized types are useful for representing domain concepts.
 The `Maybe` type above, for example, is not recursive.
 It works predictably as part of formula proofs.